ResonantGeoData/ResonantGeoData/docs/ingest-data.md

 ![image_set](./images/image_set.png)

 Once you have an `ImageSet`, we need to register that set with the `Raster` model.
 Create a new `Raster` and only populate the first section of fields: name, description, and image set.
-Then hit save, and the linked `RasterMetaEntry` will be automatically populated.
+Then hit save, and the linked `RasterMeta` will be automatically populated.

 ![raster_entry](./images/raster_entry.png)